Nakako Tsuzuki

 Nakako Tsuzuki (都築 奈加子, Tsuzuki Nakako) is a Japanese former competitive ice dancer.
 A six-time Japanese national champion, she competed at five World Championships and six Four Continents Championships.
-His father, Shoichiro Tsuzuki, is a figure skating coach.
+Her father, Shoichiro Tsuzuki, is a figure skating coach.

 Career

 Early years

 Tsuzuki began learning to skate in 1982.
 She skated at least three seasons with Akiyuki Kido, competing on the junior level.
 They ended their partnership c.
 1990.

 Partnership with Nakamura

 By 1991, Tsuzuki had teamed up with Kazu Nakamura to compete in the senior ranks.
 The duo won the Japanese national title in 1993–1994 and placed 24th at the 1994 World Championships in Chiba, Japan.
 They parted ways at the end of the season.

 Partnership with Razgulajevs

 Later in 1994, Tsuzuki formed a partnership with Juris Razgulajevs.
 Winners of two Japanese national titles, they placed 5th at the 1995 NHK Trophy and 16th at the 1996 World Championships in Edmonton, Alberta, Canada.